PaulCCCCCCH/UoN-G52GRP-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

-Secure information gathering project is second year software group project of University of Nottingham,chool of Computer Science。
+Secure information gathering project is second year software group project of University of Nottingham,chool of Computer Science.

 This repsoitory is for front-end part

 If interested in backend part, please refer to [back-end repository](https://github.com/Jas57/nottsgroup-backend)

 ## Development server